The world of technology is evolving faster than ever and everybody wants to be a part of it.

 What more can I do?

-- Github – This is a code hosting platform that allows showcasing your work and also collaborating with others to work on projects together anywhere around the world.
+- Github – This is a code hosting platform that allows showcasing your work and also collaborate with others to work on projects together anywhere around the world.
 From personal experience, a lot of recruiters will ask for your GitHub to see your level of activity on your account, to have a gander at your code, and judge your level of knowledge.

 - Personal Website – I highly recommend building a portfolio as you can include everything that you were not able to share in your resume/CV.
-You can make it as personal as possible and even go above and beyond creating your own website using the skills you may have learnt such as HTML and CSS.
+You can make it as personal as possible and even go above and beyond creating your own website using the skills you may have learned such as HTML and CSS.

 - Blogging – writing about your projects, explaining your code, and train of thought can go a long way toward understanding your code much better.
 You can also start blogging about topics that you do not find are your strong point and start exploring how to strengthen them.
 There are platforms such as Medium which offer a monetary incentive when blogging.
 AI Time Journal also offers blogging internships.